 I’m not going to go so far as to say that pie is easy.
 There are about a dozen steps for baking a lovely one.
 To do it right takes the greater part of a morning or afternoon.
 But a bubbling-hot pie, fresh from the oven is a thing of beauty.
 And a still warm slice with a scoop of vanilla ice cream is one of life’s great pleasures.

 In this respect, pie is like a lot of other great experiences.
 It’s daunting and takes work and sometimes feels unattainable.
 Like actually understanding wine.
 Or finally buying a pair of jeans that make your ass look amazing.
 Or finding that perfect someone to grow old and grey with.

-Luckily, I’ve had these exact same feelings often enough to know that they aren’t true.
+Luckily, I’ve had these feelings of homesickness and insecurity often enough to know that they aren’t real.
 They’re just my mind trying to trick me into playing it safe.

-But guess what?
-Life is entirely too short for always playing it safe.
+Life, however, is way too short for always playing it safe.
 There are too many inspiring people to meet and too many new places to discover.
-And too many luscious pies to bake.
+And too many pies to bake.

 So I’m here to remind you that if you think there’s something spectacular on the other side of your dreams, it’s always worth the discomfort it takes to get there.
 Even if the thing or person (or pie) turns out not to be as life-changing as you’d hoped, the journey will leave you that much richer.

 - 1 recipe flaky pie dough (see below)

 - 2 lbs firm-ripe plums (I used Italian prune plums, but any mix of plums will work)

 - 2 ½ tablespoons cornstarch, divided